If you retire early, how can you replace employer-based health insurance coverage? These tips can help you bridge the gap.

-And, of course, it can’t hurt to start exercising and eating right, if you’re not doing that already.
-The best health insurance is staying healthy.
+And, of course, it can’t hurt to start exercising and eating right, if you’re not already.
+As Storey notes, “The best health insurance is staying healthy.”